Viscount of Oxfuird and Baronet of Makgill/Kemball

-However, according to the decision by the Committee for privileges the rightful descent of the titles was to have been as follows.
+However, according to the decision by the Committee for Privileges, the rightful descent of the titles was to have been as follows.
 On the death of the fourth Viscount the claim passed to his kinsman John Makgill, the de jure fifth Viscount.
 He was the grandson of Reverend John Makgill, third son of the aforementioned Sir James Makgill (d.
 1661).
 His younger son George Makgill, the de jure seventh Viscount, fought in the Jacobite army of Bonnie Prince Charles, was attainted but later pardoned.
 His great-grandson John Makgill, the de jure tenth Viscount, resumed the claim to the Baronetcy, Lordship and Viscountcy.
 Shortly after his death in 1906 the matter was resolved in his favour in regard to the Baronetcy, but the Lordship and Viscountcy still remained dormant.
-Consequently, his son George Makgill, the de jure eleventh Viscount, became the eleventh Baronet, of Makgill.
+Consequently, his son George Makgill, the de jure eleventh Viscount, did become the eleventh Baronet, of Makgill.
 He continued to petition for the revival of the lordship and viscountcy.

-However, it was not until 1977 that his son Sir Donald Makgill, 12th Baronet, of Makgill, had the claim admitted by the Committee for Privileges of the House of Lords and was issued with a writ of summons to the House of Lords as the twelfth Viscount of Oxfuird.
+However, it was not until 1977, 51 years after his father's death that his son Sir Donald Makgill, 12th Baronet, of Makgill, had the claim admitted by the Committee for Privileges of the House of Lords and was issued with a writ of summons to the House of Lords as the twelfth Viscount of Oxfuird.

 His nephew, the thirteenth Viscount, was a Deputy Speaker of the House of Lords and was until his death in 2003 one of the ninety elected hereditary peers that were allowed to remain in the House of Lords after the passing of the House of Lords Act 1999.
 He was succeeded by his eldest twin son.
 As of 2022 he is the present holder of the titles.

 Holders of the title often style themselves, technically incorrectly, as 'Viscount Oxfuird', although the correct form 'Viscount of Oxfuird' is also used.